simerplaha/JustSQL/README.md

 - ORMs and custom string interpolation solutions are nice, but most are incomplete and restrictive, specially when writing complex SQL queries.
 - Debugging performance issues becomes a challenge when generated queries by ORMs are not well optimised.
 - Many ORMs do not have any support for `EXPLAIN ANALYZE` statements.
-Monitoring `index` performance becomes difficult.
+Monitoring `indexes` is not as simple as it should be.
-- IDEs have better support for plain SQL queries and default Scala `s` string interpolation VS custom `sql` string interpolation.
+- IDEs have better plugins and support for plain SQL queries and default Scala `s` string interpolation VS custom `sql` string interpolation.

 Performance critical applications that want to write unrestricted SQL with type-safety added to query results & parameters would find JustSQL much easy to work with.

 # Sponsors